st1vms/gptauto/README.md

 - Sometimes a captcha may appear after sending a message, so far this software does nothing to prevent this or act accordingly, if a captcha is triggered, the only current solution is to solve it manually, having non-headless behavior set by default.

 - Currently this software does not work in headless mode, I don't know if I will ever be able to find a solution in the near future.
-Feel free to open a pull request if you found a on and would like to contribute, it will be much appreciated :)
+Feel free to open a pull request if you found a better one and would like to contribute 🦾

 ## Disclaimer